 - Configure the immortals heap option to be as small as possible.
 You can get the minimum value by calling Immortals.freeMemory() after the creation of all the immortal objects. - Configure the Java heap option to fit the needs of the application.
-You can get the maximum heap usage by calling Runtime.freeMemory() after System.gc() at different moments in the application's lifecycle.
-The profiling library can be used for this.
+You can get it by using the Heap Usage Monitoring Tool.